top of page

 Rentec has both:

-• Vast amounts of data: Rentec is rumoured to have a Petabyte scale data warehouse: A petabyte is equivalent to 11,000 4k movies!
+Vast amounts of data: Rentec is rumoured to have a petabyte-scale (a petabyte is equivalent to 11,000 4k movies!) data warehouse that grows by 40 terabytes a day.

-• Good quality data: Sandor Straus (recruited from Stony Brook) was researching, building and most importantly, cleaning (removing trading gaps, errors etc.) data over 40 years ago.
+Good quality data: Sandor Straus (recruited from Stony Brook) researched, built, and, most importantly, cleaned (removing trading gaps, errors, etc.) data over 40 years ago.

 Lots of good quality data is key when attempting to find very weak signals in a noisy dataset.